theirix/omnifiles/README.md

 3. Start an app as a Thin server

         OMNIFILES_SETTINGS=/path/to/settings.yaml omnifiles
-Of course, you can provide any additional Thin options:
+Of course, you can provide any additional Thin options at command line:

         OMNIFILES_SETTINGS=/path/to/settings.yaml omnifiles -p 3000
+Or at config file (see Thin documentation):

+        OMNIFILES_SETTINGS=/path/to/settings.yaml omnifiles -C /path/to/thin.yaml

 ## As a rack app